 3.5 Practice with experienced PM interviewers

-Here's the good news.
-We've already made the connections for you.
-We’ve created a coaching service where you can practice 1-on-1 with ex-interviewers from leading tech companies.
+That’s why we created a coaching service for candidates to practice 1-on-1 with ex-interviewers from leading tech companies.
 Learn more and start scheduling sessions today.